daostack/arc.js_legacy/docs/Daos.md

 });
 ```

 And voilà, you have created a new DAO in the DAO stack on Ethereum.
 The returned object `newDao` is an instance of [DAO](api/classes/DAO) and you are off and running.
-But you won't run far without schemes and founders who can make proposals and vote on them -- no one can vote on a proposal without having some reputation.
+But you won't run far without schemes and founders who can make proposals and vote on them, and for that, the founders will need some reputation.

 ### Creating a new DAO with founders